Feature-Based Interpretable Surrogates for Optimization: Introduction

 In contrast to interpretability, explainability involves post hoc justifications for why a particular solution was chosen without necessarily providing true insights into the underlying mechanism.
 In optimization, necessary and sufficient optimality conditions and sensitivity analysis can serve as forms of explanation.
 Additionally, contrastive explanations can help clarify why the found solution is optimal.
 These explanations often require a mathematical background and a deep understanding of the optimization model.

 To address this complexity, various methods for enhancing explainability in optimization have emerged in recent years, drawing inspiration from AI techniques.
-In~\cite{de2023explainable}, the authors outline how AI methods solving operations research problems should be used responsibly, also considering explainability as one critical aspect.
-To advance explainable optimization, initially, the focus was domain-specific, such as argumentation-based explanations for planning problems~\cite{collins2019towards, oren2020argument} and scheduling problems~\cite{vcyras2019argumentation, vcyras2021schedule}.
-Later, more general methods were developed for dynamic programming~\cite{erwig2021explainable}, multi-stage stochastic optimization~\cite{tierney2022explaining}, and linear optimization~\cite{kurtz2024counterfactual}.
-Furthermore, data-driven explainability frameworks were introduced in~\cite{aigner2023framework} and~\cite{forel2023explainable}.
-Additionally, for the case of multi-objective optimization problems, where interaction with a decision maker is crucial to balance different criteria and reach the best compromise on the Pareto frontier, several methods have been proposed to enhance explainability~\cite{sukkerd2018toward, misitano2022towards, corrente2024explainable, misitano2024exploring}.
+In~\citet{de2023explainable}, the authors outline how AI methods solving operations research problems should be used responsibly, also considering explainability as one critical aspect.
+To advance explainable optimization, several domain-specific approaches evolved, such as argumentation-based explanations for planning problems~\citep{collins2019towards, oren2020argument}, scheduling problems~\citep{vcyras2019argumentation, vcyras2021schedule}, and workforce allocation~\citep{poveda2024trustworthy}.
+Later, more general methods were developed for dynamic programming~\citep{erwig2021explainable}, multi-stage stochastic optimization~\citep{tierney2022explaining}, and linear optimization~\citep{kurtz2024counterfactual}.
+Furthermore, data-driven explainability frameworks were introduced in~\citet{aigner2023framework} and~\citet{forel2023explainable}, where the importance of selecting suitable features is a crucial aspect \citep{aigner2025feature}.
+Additionally, for the case of multi-objective optimization problems, where interaction with a decision maker is crucial to balance different criteria and reach the best compromise on the Pareto frontier, several methods have been proposed to enhance explainability~\citep{sukkerd2018toward, misitano2022towards, corrente2024explainable, misitano2024exploring}.

 \paragraph{Other related research.}